Today we’d like to introduce you to Rick Stasi.

 Hi Rick, thanks for sharing your story with us.
 To start, maybe you can tell our readers some of your backstory.

-The show that impacted me the most as a child was “The Adventures of Superman.”
 George Reeves played TV’s first Superman.
-He exemplified everything a red-blooded American boy aspired to!
+He exemplified everything a red-blooded American boy aspired to be!
 Kind yet powerful.
 Heroic but modest.
 And each show ended with good triumphing over evil.
-As each episode gave way to the next we knew that Superman would always be there to fight for “truth, justice and the American Way” until one day…he wasn’t.
+As each episode gave way to the next, we knew Superman would always be there to fight for “truth, justice and the American Way,” until one day…he wasn’t.

-The morning after my seventh birthday where I was still giddy from the celebration the day before, I was met with a big 72-point type headline in the morning issue of The Kansas City Times.
+The morning after my seventh birthday, where I was still giddy from the celebration the day before, I was met with a big 72-point type headline in the morning issue of The Kansas City Times.
 It was June 16, 1959.
 George Reeves was gone–some say by his own hand.
-(I, and others still dont believe that.)
+(I, and others, still don’t believe that.)

 Would you say it’s been a smooth road, and if not what are some of the biggest challenges you’ve faced along the way?

-Wanting to draw, to tell stories, dictates a need for formal teaching and community.
-I had neither.
-The day after I graduated high school I took the mocwy I had saved as a paper boy, a janitor and later as a truck driver and “moved” to New York.
+Days after I graduated high school, I took the money I had saved as a paper boy, a janitor, and later as a truck driver and “moved” to New York.
 I wanted to work for DC Comics, publishers of Superman and all his caped companions.
 Marvel Comics was also in NY.

 As you know, we’re big fans of you and your work.
 For our readers who might not be as familiar what can you tell them about what you do?

-Storytelling tels the story, My bio and incidentals from my final book, “Letters From The Exodus”
+From my bio and incidentals taken from my final book, Letters From The Exodus.

-with credits at DC Comics, Marvel Comics, Charlton Comics, NOW Comics (Twilight Zone), Eclipse, Disney,
+Rick Stasi is an artist/writer/creative producer with credits at DC Comics, Marvel Comics, Charlton Comics, NOW Comics (Twilight Zone), Eclipse, Disney,

-He is also accomplished voice talent known most notably for the narration of “Wounded Warriors” a b2b Veteran’s film focusing on mental health.
+He is also an accomplished voice talent known most notably for the narration of Wounded Warriors a b2b Veteran’s film focusing on mental health.

 Online: RickStasi.com YouTube: Rick Stasi, Ninth Street Theatre